ShadMessa/Super_Int/README.txt

 # Super_Int
-Arthimetical precision intiger
+Arithmetical precision integer

-This is a lightweight library to manipulate large intigers the main goal is to have fun, find BIG perfect numbers and else...
+This is a lightweight library to manipulate large integers the main goal is to have fun, find BIG perfect numbers and else...
-This is stil a beta project with it works but need serious optimization thou.
+This is still a beta project with it works but need serious optimization thou.
 The main class is (Super_int) it contain basics operators so you can fill your ram with numbers.